observablehq/framework/docs/javascript/display.md

 1 + 2 // implicit display
 ```

 Implicit display only applies to expression code blocks, not program code blocks: the value won’t implicitly display if you add a semicolon.
-So, watch out for Prettier!
+(Watch out for [Prettier](https://prettier.io/)!)

 ```js echo
 1 + 2; // no implicit display